-If you want to a dynamic field i.e. a category, you may use a update statement.
-An update statement sets a list of dynamic fields of objects selected by a from clause.
-For instance, if you want set some device location to Paris based on their last IP address, write the following query.
+To update a dynamic field, i.e. a category, use an update statement.
+An update statement sets the values of the specified dynamic fields in all the objects selected by a from clause.
+For instance, to set the location of some devices to Paris, based on their last IP address, write the following query: